 Revise the TAC procedures to recognize that participation by vertically integrated companies should be limited such that parent and affiliate have only one vote at TAC and all affiliates must pick a segment for the year.
 [CPS suggested a rewording of this proposal.
 TAC can address that change at its September meeting.]

 Discussion:

-Comment:
+Comment: On 9/22/11, PRS unanimously voted to endorse the development of a procedure that would require Affiliates to designate each year the segment they will vote in at PRS and COPS.

 Decision and Timing: